+Attendance Responsibilities

-- select and oversee the independent registered public accounting firm, including determining the independent auditor's qualifications, independence, scope of responsibility and compensation; - review and discuss with management and the independent auditor the annual audited and quarterly unaudited financial statements and approve those financial statements for inclusion in the Company's public filings; - review and oversee the Company's selection and application of accounting principles and issues relating to the Company's internal controls and disclosure controls and procedures; - oversee of the Company's compliance with legal and regulatory requirements, including reviewing the effect of regulatory and accounting initiatives on the Company's financial statements; - oversee the structure and scope of the Company's internal audit function; and - assist the Board in fulfilling its oversight of enterprise risk management, particularly through oversight of the Company's policies with respect to risk assessment and risk management and the Company's major financial risk exposures.
+Meetings Held in 2017:8 Committee Members Timothy H. Powers (Chair) Geraud Darnis Donald DeFosset, Jr. (appointed December 5, 2017) Nicholas C. Fanandakis Richard P. Lavin (appointed December 5, 2017) Purpose: to assist the Board of Directors in fulfilling its responsibility to oversee management's conduct of the financial reporting process.
+The Audit Committee is primarily responsible for: reviewing and discussing with management and the independent auditor the annual audited and quarterly unaudited financial statements and approving those financial statements for inclusion in the Company's public filings; reviewing and overseeing the Company's selection and application of accounting principles and matters relating to the Company's internal controls and disclosure controls and procedures; overseeing the Company's compliance with legal and regulatory requirements, including reviewing the effect of regulatory and accounting initiatives on the Company's financial statements; overseeing the structure and scope of the Company's internal audit function; and overseeing the Company's policies on risk assessment and management.
+The Audit Committee is also directly responsible for the selection and oversight of the Company's independent registered public accounting firm, including determining the firm's qualifications, independence, scope of responsibility and compensation.

+Audit Committee Report Page 35